pasteorg/paste/README.rst

+*Paste is in maintenance mode and recently moved from bitbucket to github.
+Patches are accepted to keep it on life support, but for the most part, please consider using other options.*

 Paste provides several pieces of "middleware" (or filters) that can be nested to build web applications.
 Each piece of middleware uses the WSGI (`PEP 333`_) interface, and should be compatible with other middleware based on those